 - Modern shopping centers

-Camins al Grau Positives
+Camins al Grau Pros & Cons

 - Proximity to Attractions: Close to the City of Arts and Sciences and the Turia Gardens, making it ideal for those who enjoy cultural and recreational activities.